CodeTestCreate/jira_clone/README.md

 ### Accessibility ♿

 Not all components have properly defined [aria attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA), visual focus indicators etc. Most early stage companies tend to ignore this aspect of their product but in many cases they shouldn't, especially once their userbase starts growing.

-### Unit/Integration tests 🧪

-Both Client and API are currently tested through [end-to-end Cypress tests](https://github.com/oldboyxx/jira_clone/tree/master/client/cypress/integration).
-That's good enough for a relatively simple application such as this, even if it was a real product.
-However, as the app grows in complexity, it might be wise to start writing additional unit/integration tests.

 ## Contributing